Eyewitness news analyst calls death of al-Baghdadi a ‘major accomplishment’

 SCITUATE, R.I.
 (WPRI) — President Donald Trump held a press conference at the White House early Sunday morning, saying that the United States brought the world’s number one terrorist leader to justice.

-“I agree, it’s a major accomplishment, but it’s a psychological one,” says Eyewitness News Analyst Lt.
-Gen. Reginald Centracchio (ret).
+“I agree, it’s a major accomplishment, but it’s a psychological one,” Eyewitness News Analyst Lt.
+Gen. Reginald Centracchio (ret) said.
 “It sends out a message across the world, to all terrorist organizations that we will not tolerate terrorism.
 At some point, we will find you and terminate you.”

 Centracchio said he is proud of the president and our armed forces.

 “They make sure they do their individual jobs, they protect each other and that’s exactly what happened here.
-When you look at how you go about planning for this, you have to have intelligence on the ground and that’s what happened here.”
+When you look at how you go about planning for this, you have to have intelligence on the ground and that’s what happened here,” Centracchio said.

 The president described the raid as “impeccable”, but insists it’s only because of the help the U.S. received.